jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 (3) For the purposes of subsection (2), a person whose balance date changes during an income year must,— (a) before the new balance date, use the payment frequency applying at the start of the income year:
   (b) after the new balance date, use the cycle of taxable periods starting on the first day of the new income year.
-(4) If a person's GST cycle is not aligned with the person's balance date and the person has a provisional tax liability for a tax year, the Commissioner must adjust the person's taxable periods by truncating the last taxable period before the balance date so that the taxable period and income year end on the same date.
+(4) If a person’s cycle of taxable periods is not aligned with the person's balance date and the person has a provisional tax liability for a tax year, the Commissioner must adjust the person's taxable periods by truncating the last taxable period before the balance date so that the taxable period and income year end on the same date.
-(4B) For the purposes of subsection (4), the GST cycle of a person with a taxable period described in section 15E(2) is aligned with the person’s balance date if the end of a taxable period for the person corresponds under section 15E(2B) with the end of the month in which the balance date occurs.
+(4B) For the purposes of subsection (4), a person’s cycle of taxable periods is aligned with their balance date if the person’s last taxable period before the balance date ends on a date approved by the Commissioner under section 15EB(2).
 (5) The Commissioner may make the adjustment in subsection (4) if— (a) the person's income tax liability indicates that a provisional tax liability is likely to arise:
   (b) the person asks for the adjustment.